 and so on.

 If the member took flexible retirement during the underpin period, they may have more than one set of provisional amounts for the active CARE account (see section 3: 'flexible retirement and underpin dates').
 If a survivor pension is payable, you do the final underpin calculation separately for each set.
-If you need to add an extra amount in respect of either or both of those sets of provisional amounts, you:
+If you need to add an extra amount in respect of either or both of those sets of provisional amounts:

 assuming the member did not take partial flexible retirement for the first set, add the extra amount for the first set to the survivor pension account(s) linked to the flexible retirement pension account